 Data Orchestration involves coordinating and managing data workflows across different systems and processes.
 This layer ensures that data is processed in the correct sequence, dependencies are managed, and tasks are automated to maintain efficiency.

-The Advantages of Data Platforms
+Advantages of a Data Platform

 Data platforms offer numerous benefits for your organization.
 By integrating your various data management functions into a single, cohesive system, data platforms enhance efficiency, accessibility, and security.
 Here are some key advantages you can gain from using a data platform.